Skip to content

 Machine Learning

-Your existing statistical models (GLMs, regression, scorecards) — with more variables, non-linear relationships, and the ability to improve automatically as new data arrives.
+Your existing statistical models (GLMs, regression, scorecards) — with more variables, non-linear relationships, and the ability to be retrained and improved as new data accumulates, catching patterns that static models miss.

 Pattern Recognition